Hello. I’m a copywriter.

 Experiential:

-I am not going to explain this, but you have definitely experienced it and likely received free swag from it.
-It is none of the things listed above, and somehow it is every one of them when a brief demands it.
+You have definitely experienced it and likely left with free swag.
+It's none of the things listed above, and somehow it becomes all of them when the brief demands it.
+At some point, you stop being the audience.
+You become part of it.

-I am not going to explain this, but you have definitely experienced it and likely received free swag from it.
-It is none of the things listed above, and somehow it is every one of them when a brief demands it.
+You have definitely experienced it and likely left with free swag.
+It's none of the things listed above, and somehow it becomes all of them when the brief demands it.
+At some point, you stop being the audience.
+You become part of it.

 Copy for your thoughts: